gbhattacharjee/sobol/README.rst

 References
 ==========
 Gitanjali Bhattacharjee and Jack W. Baker.
-(TBD) *Using global variance-based sensitivity analysis to prioritise bridge retrofits in a regional road network subject to seismic hazard*.
-Manuscript under review.
+(2021) *Using global variance-based sensitivity analysis to prioritise bridge retrofits in a regional road network subject to seismic hazard*.
+Structure and Infrastructure Engineering (in press).

 Andrea Saltelli, Stefano Tarantola, Francesca Campolongo, and Marco Ratto.
 (2004) *Sensitivity Analysis in Practice: A Guide to Assessing Scientific Models*.
 John Wiley & Sons, Ltd.